Grenville Millington: Later career

 The 1982–83 season saw Millington begin as regular goalkeeper for Chester, but an arm injury in a home defeat by Mansfield Town in October 1982 marked the beginning of the end of his playing days with the club.
 Millington was released two months later but rejoined the club on non-contract terms in March 1983, combining being cover for Phil Harrington with a coaching role at the club.
 He played in the final game of the season, a 2–1 loss to Scunthorpe United, before joining non–league side Oswestry Town in the summer of 1983.

 Millington returned to Football League circles the following season, when he made 13 league appearances for Wrexham.
 This brought the curtain down on his league career.

 In the late 1990s, Millington became goalkeeping coach with both Wrexham and Chester and worked off and on for the latter until leaving in February 2006.
-He is now goalkeeping coach at Connah's Quay Nomads and president of the Chester City Supporters Trust.
+He was until his death goalkeeping coach at Connah's Quay Nomads and president of the Chester City Supporters Trust.

+Death

+Millington died in May 2025, at the age of 73.